 - If you normally take a pet with you, pet passports have changed and you should check out the details

-- There are new rules on what you can take across the border (including some fairly strict rules on meat and dairy products that mean some people have seen their cheese and ham sandwiches confiscated on arrival - not even joking).
-It's worth checking what's allowed and what isn't before you set off.
+- There are new rules on what you can take across the border (including some fairly strict rules on meat and dairy products that mean some people have even seen their cheese and ham sandwiches confiscated on arrival).
+It's worth checking what is and isn't allowed before you set off

-There's no point starting your first proper break since 2019 stuck in a three-mile tailback at 4am.
+There's no point starting your first summer break since 2019 stuck in a three-mile tailback at 4am.

 If you've got an early flight, have a look at hotels near the airport.
 You can drive up the night before when the roads are empty, then start your trip by waking up refreshed and enjoying a spot of breakfast next to the terminal.

 If you're driving, it pays to book your airport parking in advance.
-Prices get higher as the date approaches, and the price you pay on the gate is often 70% more expensive than if you pre-book.
+Prices get higher as the date approaches, and the price you pay on the gate is often up to 70% more expensive than if you book in advance.

-Now we've left the EU, the EHIC has rolled over into the GHIC (Global Health Insurance Card), a functionally-identical bilateral deal between the UK and the EU.
+Now that we've left the EU, the EHIC has rolled over into the GHIC (Global Health Insurance Card), a similar deal between the UK and the EU.

-If you still have an EHIC card, in date, it'll still work in Europe.
-If it runs out, you can get the new GHIC - but like everything else, once lockdown ends everyone will do it and you'll have to queue.
-So check now, and if you need to renew your card this year do it in advance and beat the rush.
+If your EHIC card is still in date, it'll still work in Europe.
+If it runs out, you can get the new GHIC - but like everything else, come holiday season everyone will do it at once and you'll have to queue.
+So check now, and if you need to renew your card do it in advance.

 EHIC or no EHIC, there's no substitute for a good travel insurance policy.
-As soon as you book a trip, we recommend getting your insurance in order so you're covered in case you need to cancel.
+As soon as you book a trip, we recommend getting your insurance sorted so you're covered in case you need to cancel.
 Whether you're whitewater rafting or lazing on the beach, it's better to be safe than sorry!

 If you haven't flown since 2019, your travel insurance has probably run out.